-Saint Vincent and the Grenadines is generally known as just ¨Saint Vincent.¨ Located in the Windward Islands region, it lies at the southern end of the eastern border of the Caribbean Sea.
-The islands are not governed by any other country but instead form a sovereign state, in the Lesser Antilles island arc.
+Saint Vincent and the Grenadines is generally known as just ¨Saint Vincent.¨ Located in the Windward Islands region, it lies at the southern end of the Caribbean Sea’s eastern border.
+The islands are not governed by any other country but instead form a sovereign state in the Lesser Antilles island arc.

 The territory consists of the main island of Saint Vincent and the northern islands of the Grenadines.
-Kingstown is the capital, on the main island.
+Kingstown is the capital of the main island.
 The archipelago stretches south from Saint Vincent Island to the boundary waters Grenada.
 Surprisingly, Grenada does not feature in the Grenadines group.

 Only nine of the islands in Saint Vincent and the Grenadines are inhabited.
 They include Young Island, Bequia, Canouan, Union Island, Mayreau, Petit St Vincent, and Palm Island.
 The island of Mustique is the most famous because several well-known celebrities holiday there.
 During the 1970s, Mustique was a hotbed of scandal for HRH Princess Margaret and also the rock group the Rolling Stones.